lookupdaily/thermostat/README.md

 Developed using TDD and pair programming, working with several different pairs on rotation over several afternoons.

 The app has been created with JavaScript, JQuery, CSS and HTML.
+Test driven using Jasmine.

 ![thermostat in use](public/assets/thermostat-mockup.png)